ADAS2024/CS564Capstone/README.md

 We specifically utilized [CVE-2019-10149](https://nvd.nist.gov/vuln/detail/cve-2019-10149).

 We also utilized a PoC (Proof of Concept) exploit that we adapted to send payloads on the vulnerable machine.
-This PoC code is located within the exploit folder.
+This PoC code is located within the base exploit code folder.

 ## Team and Responsibilities
 Team: Cyberpunks